HyunwooLee0429/Best-response-dynamics-IPG/README.md

 The core algorithmic framework is **Best-Response Dynamics Incorporated Zero-Regret (BZR)**, which integrates:

 - **Random-Restart Best-Response Dynamics (RR-BRD)** as a scalable equilibrium-finding heuristic, and
-- a **Best-Response Dynamics Incorporated Zero-Regret (BZR)** algorithm, which integrates the state-of-the-art zero-regret algorithm with the RR-BRD.
+- **Best-Response Dynamics Incorporated Zero-Regret (BZR)** algorithm, which integrates the state-of-the-art zero-regret algorithm with the RR-BRD.
 ---

 ## 📄 Citation